IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingSite.md

 8. Click **Edit host quantity**.

-VMWaaS on IBM Cloud allows administrators to scale clusters both up (25 hosts maximum) and down (minimum of 2 for NFS-only clusters, or minimum of 6 for vSAN clusters).
+VMwaaS on IBM Cloud allows administrators to scale clusters both up (25 hosts maximum) and down (minimum of 2 for NFS-only clusters, or minimum of 6 for vSAN clusters).

-VMWaaS clusters only supports hosts of the same profile.
+VMwaaS clusters only supports hosts of the same profile.

 9. Click **Cancel**.
 10. Click **Edit NFS storage**.